SModelS/smodels/docs/manual/source/SModelSTools.rst

 Since the plotting information is model dependent, there is no default setting -- the iplots parameters file is mandatory input.
 Below we give more detailed information about each entry in this file.

-* *plot_title*: main overall titke for your plots, typically the model name.
+* *plot_title*: main overall title for your plots, typically the model name.

 * *x and y axes*: SLHA block and PDG code number of the variables you want to plot, e.g. 'm_gluino':['MASS',1000021].